Homological mirror symmetry for the quartic surface

 \proof It is sufficient to verify the existence and uniqueness statement locally.
 First, take a point $x \in C \cap C'$ which is not a lowest stratum point. $\gamma_C^{-1}$ has a simple pole along $C$, and $\pi_M^{-1}$ has a simple zero along $C \cup C'$, hence $\pi_M^{-1}\gamma_C^{-1}$ has a simple zero along $C'$.
 It follows that $\xi_{C,C'}$ is transverse to the zero-section at $x$, so $\nu_{C,C'}$ is a local diffeomorphism; we simply pull back the $T^2$-action by it.
 By definition of the connection on $N_{C,C'}$, there is a commutative diagram

 where the unlabeled arrows are the canonical pairings $L_C \oplus L_C^{-1} \rightarrow \C$.
 This shows that our pullback $T^2$-action satisfies \eqref{eq:rotate-base}.
 At the point $x$ itself,

 is given by orthogonal projection to $C \cap C'$ with respect to the $o_{X,2}$-metric, together with $D\xi_x: TX_x \rightarrow N_x$.
 This is $\C$-linear, which implies that $\sigma_{C,C',x}$ preserves the complex structure.
 As for the symplectic structure, observe that by Lemma \ref{th:kaehler-2} $TX_x$ splits into three complex one-dimensional pieces, namely $T(C \cap C')_x$ and the normal directions to that inside $C,C'$.
 On the right hand side of \eqref{eq:dnu}, this corresponds to the splitting of $N_x$ into line bundles.
-The symplectic structures on the each summand do not correspond, but they differ only by a scalar, which is enough to conclude that $\sigma_{C,C'}$ is symplectic at $x$.
+The symplectic structures on the each summand may not be strictly compatible with \eqref{eq:dnu}, but they differ only by a multiplicative scalar, which is enough to conclude that $\sigma_{C,C'}$ is symplectic at $x$.

 It remains to deal with the situation near the lowest stratum points.
 For this, we choose local coordinates and the trivialization of $N_{C,C'}$ as arranged before.
 Near a point of $C \cap C' \cap C''$, one then finds that $\nu_{C,C'}(y) = (y_3,y_1,y_2y_3)$, where the first component is the coordinate on $C \cap C'$.
 Hence, our $\sigma_{C,C'}$ near that point is the standard $T^2$-action in the variables $y_1,y_2$.
 Similarly, near a point of $C \cap C' \cap X_0$, $\nu_{C,C'}(y) = (y_1,y_2,y_3/y_1)$, so that one ends up with the $T^2$-action in the variables $y_2,y_3$.
 These obviously have the desired properties.